photosynthesis-team/piq/README.rst

    python3 tests/results_benchmark.py --dataset tid2013 --metrics SSIM MS-SSIM --path ~/datasets/tid2013 --batch_size 16

+Below we provide a comparison between `Spearman's Rank Correlation cCoefficient <https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient>`_ (SRCC) values obtained with PIQ and reported in surveys.
+Closer SRCC values indicate the higher degree of agreement between results of computations on given datasets.
-We report `Spearman's Rank Correlation cCoefficient <https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient>`_ (SRCC) and `Kendall rank correlation coefficient <https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient>`_ (KRCC).
+We do not report `Kendall rank correlation coefficient <https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient>`_ (KRCC) as it is highly correlated with SRCC and provides limited additional information.
 We do not report `Pearson linear correlation coefficient <https://en.wikipedia.org/wiki/Pearson_correlation_coefficient>`_ (PLCC) as it's highly dependent on fitting method and is biased towards simple examples.

 For metrics that can take greyscale or colour images, ``c`` means chromatic version.

-Unlike FR and NR IQMs, designed to compute an image-wise distance, the DB metrics compare distributions of *sets* of images.
-To address these problems, we adopt a different way of computing the DB IQMs proposed in `[1] <https://arxiv.org/abs/2203.07809>`_.
-Instead of extracting features from the whole images, we crop them into overlapping tiles of size ``96 × 96`` with ``stride = 32``.
-This pre-processing allows us to treat each pair of images as a pair of distributions of tiles, enabling further comparison.
-The other stages of computing the DB IQMs are kept intact.

 ===========  =================  ================================  =================  ================================  =================  ================================
      \                      TID2013                                              KADID10k                                             PIPAL